SharePoint/sp-dev-docs/docs/sp-add-ins/add-in-authorization-policy-types-in-sharepoint.md

 ```

+> [!NOTE]
- **Note**  Add-ins that do not make OAuth authenticated calls (for example, add-ins that are only JavaScript running in the add-in web) cannot use the add-in-only policy.
+> Add-ins that do not make OAuth authenticated calls (for example, add-ins that are only JavaScript running in the add-in web) cannot use the add-in-only policy.
 They can request the permission, but they will not be able to take advantage of it because doing so requires passing an add-in-only OAuth token.
 Only add-ins with web applications running outside of SharePoint can create and pass add-in-only tokens.

 In general, a current user is required to be present for a call to be made.
 In the case of add-in-only policy, SharePoint creates a SHAREPOINT\APP, similar to the existing SHAREPOINT\SYSTEM user.
 All add-in-only requests are made by SHAREPOINT\APP.
 There is no way to authenticate as SHAREPOINT\APP through user-based authentication.